reversingentropy/wedding-checkin/README.md

 ## Deploy on Netlify

--Connect the repository to Netlify
+- Connect the repository to Netlify
--Set the environment variable above
+- Set the environment variable above
--Deploy the site
+- Deploy the site

 Notes
 - The guest list is fetched from a google sheets via Google Scripts URL